aws-samples/sample-agents4energy-agent-template-alpha/labs/labs.md

    - Develop collaborative workspaces for team analysis

 The combination of AI, custom tools, and cloud infrastructure provides petroleum engineers with powerful new capabilities for data analysis, decision support, and knowledge management across the energy sector.

+## Use the animated indicator
+invokeWithAnimatedIndicator("What are the environmental implications of hydraulic fracturing?");

+// Use the animated indicator
+invokeWithAnimatedIndicator("How do reservoir engineers estimate the recovery factor for a carbonate reservoir?");

+// Use the animated indicator
+invokeWithAnimatedIndicator("What's the relationship between permeability and production rate in a hydraulically fractured shale reservoir?");